paldhous/ucb/2019/dataviz/md/class3.md

  - Dates: calendar symbol
  - Geography: globe symbol

-You can edit fields to give them the correct data type if there are any problems:
+You can edit variables to give them the correct data type if there are any problems:

 ![](./img/class3_2.jpg)